-- If you have a history of medications not working as anticipated: Your DNA may play a role in whether specific medications achieve their intended result.
+- If you have a history of medications not having the desired result: Your DNA may play a role in whether specific medications achieve their intended result.

 - If you have a history of experiencing medication side effects: Your genes may be one of several potential contributors to medication side effects.

-- If you’re currently taking multiple medications: The more medications you are taking, the more opportunity there is for one of them to not work as intended.
+- If you’re currently taking multiple medications: The more medications you are taking, the more opportunity there is for your body and your medications to interact in a potentially undesirable way.

-- If you’ve been diagnosed with certain conditions: Conditions like depression, anxiety, high blood pressure, cancer, or gastroenteritis are all commonly treated with medications that may be impacted by genetics.
+- If you’ve been diagnosed with certain conditions: Conditions like depression, anxiety, or cancer all may be treated with medications that could be impacted by genetics.

 While these points are helpful, your “why” doesn’t have to be based on current or previous experience with medications.
 Because your DNA doesn’t change, the information that comes from your PGx test can be used for years to come.
-Preemptive testing, or testing before you’re prescribed a medication, may help minimize the risk of future side effects and decrease the likelihood of a future prescription not working as expected.
+Preemptive testing, or testing before you’re prescribed a medication, may help reduce medication trial and error and decrease the likelihood of a fututre prescription not achieving the desired result.

 3. Discuss your results with your doctor